Best Spray Paint for Plastic

 - Use of primer is preferred

-Similar to Krylon Fusion, Rustoleum plastic paint was specifically designed to adhere to plastics.
+Similar to Krylon Fusion, Rustoleum plastic primer was specifically designed to prepare plastic for for painting with any top coat.
+It provides a tight bond for the top coat, for superior paint adhesion and durability on plastic.
 This is an oil based formula ideal for use on polypropylene, polystyrene, resin, PVC, fiberglass and vinyl plastics.
-A primer is not required but they do offer a specialty plastic primer if you’d like to make sure the paint will stick well.

 Specifications: